PrestaShop/docs/basics/installation/install-with-docker.md

 And access `http://localhost:8081` to access `phpMyAdmin`.

-### Enter the container to get Symfony logs, execute commands, modify core files or core configuration
+### Enter the container to execute commands and interact with all its files

-You may need to enter the container to parse logs, execute commands, modify core files, or core configuration.
+Sometimes, you may need to enter the container to parse logs, execute commands, modify core files, or some of the environment configurations.

-You can enter in a shell of the container by running in your terminal:
+To access the container's shell, simply execute the following command in your terminal:

 ```bash
 docker exec -ti prestashop /bin/bash